shae-sims/MyBlog/_posts/2024-11-05-how-to-athletes.md

 from bs4 import BeautifulSoup
 ```

  We will look at all the volleyball players from the year 2023.
-This is the type of table we will be scrapping from.
+This is the type of table we will be scraping from.

 <img src="{{site.url}}/{{site.baseurl}}/assets/images/big10table.jpg" alt=""/>

-First, we need to set up the driver we will be scrapping from.
+First, we need to set up the driver we will be scraping from.
 We do this with the following code.

 ```
 url = 'https://bigten.org/wvb/stats/'